ds-wizard/guide/docs/application/knowledge-models/list/index.rst

 - :guilabel:`Fork KM` is again a shortcut for :doc:`../editors/create` for to create a fork (some more specific KM based on this one).
 - :guilabel:`Create project` is a shortcut to :doc:`../../projects/list/create` with this KM.
 - :guilabel:`Set deprecated` or :guilabel:`Restore` for setting a KM deprecated when we no longer want the **researchers** to use it.
+- :guilabel:`Set public` or :guilabel:`Set private` for changing the visibility of the KM.
+Public KM can be viewed by non-logged in users.
 - :guilabel:`Delete` for all versions of the KM.
 (Single version can be deleted from the KM's :doc:`./detail` page).

 ..
 WARNING::